-If an initial path is specified, it is used.
-Else:
+- 1. If path is provided with the command, it is used.
+Else: - 2.
 If the environment variable EPICS_DB_INCLUDE_PATH is defined, it is used.
-Else:

-the default path is ".", i.e. the current directory.
+Else: - 3. the path is ".", i.e. the current directory.

-The path is used unless the filename contains a / or \.
-The first directory containing the specified filename is used.
+The search path is not used at all if the filename being searched for contains a / or \setminus character.
+The first instance of the specified filename is used.

-6.5 include - Include File
+6.4.2 include - Include Statement